ColinKennedy/USD-Cookbook/tricks/custom_schemas_with_python_bindings/README.md

 are there to show how to include and use custom schema classes in C++ and Python.

-# TODO
-- Add the C++ test project
-- Link the documentation to every other documentation else

 ## References
 [RodeoFX's Replace Resolver Plugin](https://github.com/rodeofx/rdo_replace_resolver)